pharo-project/pharo5-vm/README-Win32.md

 ##Prerequisites

-**NOTE: I'm update the instructions, it will be more clear next days.
-[Here](README-Win32-fasttrack.md) is a fast track on building VM on windows right now.**
+**NOTE: I'm updating the instructions, it will be more clear next days.
+[Here](README-Win32-fasttrack.md) is a fast track (the "happy path") for building VM on windows right now.**

 We provide a set of scripts which automates the build process on Windows platforms.
 The only thing you need to have in advance is an installation of Git (as of this writing it is nearly impossible to install Git from a script without compiling it).
 There are two options: